 A timeline has been developed for pursuing accreditation and implementing the program.
 Costs will not be known until accreditation and implementation of the certification program is complete.
 At that time, NFRC will revisit fees associated with participation in the PCP.

 • License agreements: New license agreements will be developed for participants, IAs, labs, and policy committees.
+Information on the license agreement requirements can be found here.

 No. You will not need to switch labs or IA.

 No. The IAs will continue to administer the program through their review of test and simulation reports, and quality assurance inspections.
 NFRC will not assume those duties from the IAs.
-Accreditation does mean that NFRC will standardize the processes that the IAs and labs follow and NFRC will sign the certification documents - Certificates of Authorization (CA) or Certification Authorization Reports (CAR) - that you receive now.
+Accreditation does mean that NFRC will standardize the processes that the IAs and labs follow and NFRC will sign the certification documents -- Certificates of Authorization (CA) or Certification Authorization Reports (CAR) -- that you receive now.

 About Us